-Janet Zablock, global head of small business at payment processing giant Visa in San Francisco, says business credit cards can help owners:
+Janet Zablock, global head of small business at payment processing giant Visa in San Francisco, told Bankrate reporter Marcie Geffner in a 2016 interview that business credit cards can help owners:

 - Separate their business and personal expenses.

 - Get better views of their operating costs.